Minep/lunaix-os/README.md

 The Lunaix kernel (or soon-to-be LunaixOS) is a hobby kernel, written entirely from scratch.
 Designed to be POSIX-compliance, performance critical and modern, with some independent thoughts being applied in architectural design.

-This project is based solely on first principles.
-Meaning that it does neither copy-pasting nor recycling other os projects/tutorials.
-However, this doesn't necessarily imply superiority; In fact, Lunaix starts out as a mean to challenge my understanding in OS theory and also a platform for experimenting some advanced (and cool) kernel features.
-If you are a kernel hobbyist who want some new perspectives or just simply get fatigued on those recycled content, then you have came to the right place!
+This project is built entirely from first principles - meaning no code was copy-pasted or recycled from other OS projects or tutorials.
+Lunaix didn't begin as an attempt to outperform anything; it started as a personal challenge to learn OS theory and explore advanced kernel features through original design and implementation.
+Everything you see here was developed solo, part-time, with only hardware specs and my beloved **Modern Operating Systems** as guidance.

+If you're a kernel hobbyist looking for a fresh take or tired of mass-produced projects, then welcome, you're in the right place!

 | ![showcase_lunaix-over-serial.png](docs/img/showcase_lunaix-over-serial.png) |